Fxxrz/Pixelart-creator/README.md

 - Use the choose Image button to choose a Image (.jpg; .png).

--Or click on a pixel in the grid to color it.
+- Or click on a pixel in the grid to color it.

 - Copy the API command.